TheLawDash/spark-discord-bot/README.md

-This do be the discord bot to create an EchoVR instance and generate a spark link...
+This is a discord bot designed to create an EchoVR instance and generate a spark link...
 It's pretty straight forwards, download the repo and plug in your token and voila it'll generate it.
-Using DsharpPlus Shlashcommands Library
+Using DsharpPlus Slashcommands Library